 Entrance Test Requirement

-UOTeach requires a passing Oregon Educator Licensing Assessment (ORELA) English Language Arts test for admissions.
+UOTeach requires passing the National Evaluation Series (NES), Oregon Educator Licensing Assessment (ORELA) English Language Arts test for admission.

 Applicants are encouraged to take the English test early in the application process.